-The Syndicate carefully monitors risks that are emerging or changing.
-Management continues to monitor the developments in Ukraine and continually assessing expected impacts to the Syndicate.
 The current global macro-economic issues of inflation and potential recession are under constant assessment, with the Syndicate well placed to withstand its impact.
 Climate change is another key evolving area of risk, and the Syndicate monitors the impact of this through regular scenario testing, as well as ensuring that it understands and complies with relevant regulatory requirements.